 Endomondo is an activity tracking app with many fans, and part of its appeal is in its simplicity compared to other similar apps like Strava.
 It tracks duration, speed, calories and can be used with a heart rate monitor, and will keep a full training log allow you to easily analyse your training.

 MapMyRide has been around for quite a while and is a very popular way of plotting routes or finding other routes in your area, with a large database of routes available, making it a good option for those wanting to explore a part of the country.
 It’s free but there is a premium version which gives you more advanced tools and mapping.

 Fill That Hole - Free

-CTC launched the Fill That Hole service for reporting potholes to local authorities a few years ago, making it easier than trying to find the right department at your local council to flag up a dangerous pothole.
+Cycling UK launched the Fill That Hole service for reporting potholes to local authorities a few years ago (when they were still called CTC), making it easier than trying to find the right department at your local council to flag up a dangerous pothole.
 The app lets you easily report a pothole, so you could do it from the side of the road instead of waiting until you get home and logging onto the website.